tcnksm/gcli/README.md

                             test files.
 ```

-For example, to `todo` CLI application which has `add`, `list` and `delete` command with [mitchellh/cli](https://github.com/mitchellh/cli),
+For example, to prepare a `todo` CLI application which has `add`, `list` and `delete` command with [mitchellh/cli](https://github.com/mitchellh/cli),

 ```bash
 $ gcli new -F mitchellh_cli -c add -c list -c delete todo
 ```

-### `design` & `apply` command
+### `design` & `apply` commands

-The `design` command tells gcli to prepare design template file ([`.toml`](https://github.com/toml-lang/toml)).
-The design file defines all necessary information to generate CLI application.
+The `design` command tells gcli to prepare a design template file ([`.toml`](https://github.com/toml-lang/toml)).
+The design file defines all necessary information to generate a CLI application.
 Some fields are filled with the ideal default value, and some have empty value.
 You can fill that empty filed with your favorite editor with thinking like what interface that should have or description of that and so on.
 You can see sample template file [`sample.toml`](/sample.toml).

-After design, use `apply` command and tells gcli to generate CLI project based on the design file.
+After design, use `apply` command and tell gcli to generate a CLI project based on the design file.
 The following describes this workflow.

-First, generate design template file by `design` command,
+First, generate a design template file by `design` command,

 ```bash
 $ gcli design [options] NAME
 ```
-You must provides project name (`NAME`).
+You must provide a project name (`NAME`).
 In option, you can set subcommand or flag it has and its description.
 You can also set your favorite [CLI framework](#frameworks) there.
-You can edit these values in design file later.
+You can edit these values in the design file later.

-Then, edit design file by your favorite `$EDITOR`.
+Then, edit the design file by your favorite `$EDITOR`.

 ```bash
 $ $EDITOR <NAME>-design.toml